Securities

 Company & fundamentals

-• iPhone sales +23% YoY in the reporting period.
+- iPhone sales +23% YoY — segment disclosure in the same IR packet.

 Market & sectors